ScottishCovidResponse/rampvis-api/README.md

 - `/stat/v1/stream_data/stop` to pause the stream
 - `/stat/v1/stream_data/resume` to resume the stream (keep the current date as it is)
 - `/stat/v1/stream_data/status` displays the status of the stream

+# Simulation of deriving metrics dynamically

+### Overview
+A scheduler is used to compute metrics based on dynamic data stream.
+A job will be run every 3 seconds which is synchronized with the test stream.

+### How to run
+- `/stat/v1/process_data/start` to start the stream
+- `/stat/v1/process_data/stop` to pause the stream
+- `/stat/v1/process_data/resume` to resume the stream
+- `/stat/v1/process_data/status` displays the status of the stream